Supply Chain (Environment)

 The logos of 57 companies (including 12 in Japan) that have endorsed the Vancouver Declaration can been seen at SUPPORTERS OF THE VANCOUVER DECLARATION

 Unicharm supports efforts to address the CDP forests program and cooperates with a survey of companies.
-In 2018, Unicharm received an A- rating.
+In 2019, Unicharm received a B rating.
 This indicates that the PDCA cycle for forest-derived resources is functioning at a high level company-wide and that Unicharm was recognized for moving forward with information disclosures to stakeholders.
 Going forward, Unicharm will continue to carry out activities that are even more mindful of biodiversity.

-- Please see Climate Change＞Evaluated by CDP Japan 500 for disclosure of climate change information and Water Resources ＞ C Rating in CDP Water Program
+- Please see Climate Change＞Evaluated by CDP Japan 500 for disclosure of climate change information and Water Resources ＞ B-Rating in CDP Water Program

-- * Carbon Disclosure Project: An international NGO that works to realize a sustainable society by conducting global surveys on the environment and by disclosing information
+- * Carbon Disclosure Project (CDP): An international NGO that works to realize a sustainable society by conducting global surveys on the environment and by disclosing information

 - Message from the President